eventuallyc0nsistent/google_calendar/README.md

 Also you need to load these libraries

-+Zend Gdata libraries
++ Zend Gdata libraries
-+Zend Gdata
++ Zend Gdata
-+Zend Gdata Query
++ Zend Gdata Query
-+Zend client login
++ Zend client login

 ## Create $_COOKIES